djangoflow/.github/README.md

 ## History

 Having built a lot of software for startups [Apexive](https://apexive.com "Top-notch software development for startups.
-In weeks, not months.") has accumulated extensive experience and created re-usable libraries ("building blocks") that now enables us produce high quality code in weeks, not months.
+In weeks, not months.") has accumulated extensive experience and created re-usable libraries ("building blocks") that now enable us to produce high quality code in weeks, not months.

 Djangoflow is [Apexive](https://apexive.com "Top-notch software development for startups.
 In weeks, not months.") effort of open sourcing those libraries and sharing our experience with the open source community.